kubedb/docs/docs/guides/etcd/storage-migration/storage-migration.md

 having two members down at once.

-The per-resource progress conditions (`PVCCreated--…`, `PodDeleted--…`, `JobCreated--…`, `PVCDeleted--…`, `PodReady--…`, and so on) are elided above; they appear for every step that had to wait and are useful when a migration stalls.
+The per-resource progress conditions (`PVCCreated--…`, `PodDeleted--…`, `JobCreated--…`, `PVCDeleted--…`, `PodReady--…`, and so on) are elided above.
+They are written for every step the migration completes, not only for steps that had to wait, and are useful when a migration stalls.

 Confirm the data PVCs are now bound to the target `StorageClass` and the cluster is `Ready`: